-Here we describe the machine translation metrics (reference-based metrics) that we use in evaluations.
+Here we describe the machine translation metrics (reference-based metrics) that we use in MT Studio.

 Translation Edit Rate (TER) is an automatic metric based on edit distance.
 It measures the number of edits (insertions, deletions, shifts, and substitutions) required to transform the MT output to the reference.
 It shows how much a human would have to edit a machine translation output to make it identical to a given reference translation.
 The corpus TER score is the total number of edits divided by the total number of words and multiplied by 100.
 TER ranges from 0 to infinity.
 The greater the score, the farther a translation is from reference.

 - Snover, Matthew, Bonnie J. Dorr, R. Schwartz and L. Micciulla.
 “A Study of Translation Edit Rate with Targeted Human Annotation.”
 (2006).

 - TER implementation